Deforming cubulations of hyperbolic groups: Preliminaries.

 \subsection{Shaving cocompact cubulations.}

 Let $X$ be a $\CAT$ cube complex.

-\begin{defn} Two distinct hyperplanes of $X$ are said to be \emph{strongly parallel} if they are disjoint and bound halfspaces at finite Hausdorff distance. \end{defn}
+\begin{defn} Two distinct hyperplanes of $X$ are said to be \emph{effectively parallel} if they are disjoint and bound halfspaces at finite Hausdorff distance. \end{defn}

-As an example, the cubical subdivision $X'$ contains a pair of strongly parallel hyperplanes for every hyperplane of $X$.
+As an example, the cubical subdivision $X'$ contains a pair of effectively parallel hyperplanes for every hyperplane of $X$.

-Note that, in general, two disjoint hyperplanes can be at finite Hausdorff distance without being strongly parallel.
-For instance, in a tree with all vertices of degree $\geq 3$, any two distinct hyperplanes are at finite Hausdorff distance, but no two of them are strongly parallel.
+Note that, in general, two disjoint hyperplanes can be at finite Hausdorff distance without being effectively parallel.
+For instance, in a tree with all vertices of degree $\geq 3$, any two distinct hyperplanes are at finite Hausdorff distance, but no two of them are effectively parallel.

 We also observe that, if $X$ is hyperplane essential and $\mf{h}_1,\mf{h}_2$ are distinct halfspaces at finite Hausdorff distance, then the hyperplanes $\mf{w}_1,\mf{w}_2$ bounding them are necessarily disjoint.
-Thus, $\mf{w}_1$ and $\mf{w}_2$ are strongly parallel.
+Thus, $\mf{w}_1$ and $\mf{w}_2$ are effectively parallel.

 Given a subset $A\cu\mscr{H}(X)$, we employ the notation $A^*=\{\mf{h}^*\mid\mf{h}\in A\}$.

 \begin{lem} Let $X$ be locally finite, cocompact, essential and hyperplane-essential.
 Let $\mscr{P}\cu\mscr{H}(X)$ be a maximal set of halfspaces pairwise at finite Hausdorff distance.
 Then: \begin{enumerate} \item the subset $\mscr{P}\cu\mscr{H}(X)$ is totally ordered by inclusion; \item $\mscr{P}^*$ is also a maximal set of halfspaces at finite Hausdorff distance; \item if $\mf{w}\in\mscr{W}(X)$ doesn't bound an element of $\mscr{P}$, then $\mf{w}$ is either transverse to all, contained in all, or disjoint from all elements of $\mscr{P}$. \end{enumerate} \end{lem} \begin{proof} Since any two elements of $\mscr{P}$ are at finite Hausdorff distance and $X$ is hyperplane-essential, no two elements of $\mscr{P}$ are transverse.
 Since $X$ is essential, no two elements of $\mscr{P}$ can be disjoint or have disjoint complements.
 This shows part~(1), while part~(2) is clear.
 We now prove part~(3).